 The following are some of the most commonly used reporting tools that can be used to report in alignment with the Accountability Framework:

-Using CDP’s forests questionnaire, companies can report on seven forest-risk commodities: palm oil, timber products, cattle products, soy, rubber, cocoa, and coffee.
-The forests questionnaire has been fully revised to align with the Accountability Framework, and allows companies to report effectively on policies and commitments, traceability and risk assessment, supplier engagement and, as of 2022, on outcomes related to deforestation- and conversion-free supply chains.
+Companies can report on seven forest-risk commodities: cattle products, cocoa, coffee, palm oil, timber products, rubber, and soy.
+The forest-related content within the questionnaire is fully revised aligned with the Accountability Framework, allowing companies to report effectively on policies and commitments, traceability and risk assessment, supplier engagement and on outcomes related to deforestation- and conversion-free supply chains.

 Global Reporting Initiative (GRI)